wxt-dev/wxt/packages/unocss/README.md

 export default defineConfig({
   modules: ['@wxt-dev/unocss'],
   unocss: {
-    // Will only apply unocss for popup/main.ts
+    // Exclude unocss apply for popup/main.ts and background
-    entrypoints: ['popup/main.ts'],
+    excludeEntrypoints: ['popup/main.ts', 'background'],
   },
 });
 ```

-Options have JSDocs available in your editor, or you can read them in the source code: [`UnoCSSOptions`](https://github.com/wxt-dev/wxt/blob/main/packages/auto-icons/src/index.ts).
+Options have JSDocs available in your editor, or you can read them in the source code: [`UnoCSSOptions`](https://github.com/wxt-dev/wxt/blob/main/packages/unocss/src/index.ts).